Method ringing: Grandsire

 This forces a dodge on the other bells in 4/5 positions.
-After this the bells immediately return to the plain hunt pattern until the next treble lead.
+After this, the bells immediately return to the plain hunt pattern until the next treble lead.

 This rule can now be extended to any number of odd bells in changes, making Grandsire an easily extendable method.
 The hunt bell is changed many times during such ringing to enable the full factorial number of changes to be achieved.

 Plain Bob

 "Plain Bob" is one of the oldest change ringing and simplest of these, first named "Grandsire Bob".
 The deviations when a plain course is extended with "calls" are much simpler than those in Grandsire.

-A "plain course" of plain bob minor is shown in diagrammatic form, which has the characteristics;
+A "plain course" of plain bob minor is shown in diagrammatic form, which has the following characteristics;